bullback1/Sohn/README.md

 - 👋 Hi, I’m @bullback1
-- 👀 I’m interested in ...Game,F1,Electric Guitar
+- 👀 I’m interested in ...Game,F1,piano
-- 🌱 I’m currently learning ...C++
+- 🌱 I’m currently learning ...PowerShell,Scala
-- 💞️ I’m looking to collaborate on ......
+- 💞️ I’m looking to collaborate on ......Song-Sung-jun
 - 📫 How to reach me ...Nope

 <!---